2023 Belgrade City Assembly election: Opposition parties

 Although the We Must alliance ceased to exist on national level after the 2022 elections, its members continued cooperating in the City Assembly of Belgrade under the "For a Good City" group.
 Together, with Aleksandar Jovanović Ćuta, Biljana Stojković, and Nebojša Zelenović as its co-presidents, was formed in June 2022 as a merger of Together for Serbia, Ecological Uprising, and Assembly of Free Serbia.
 Solidarity, which was also affiliated with the We Must alliance, merged into Together in January 2023.
 NDB announced in late June 2022 that it had adopted a platform to work on becoming a registered party, while it began collecting signatures in May 2023.
-The party also announced that it would rename itself to Green–Left Front (ZLF).
-ZLF was formalised in July 2023.
+The party also announced that it would rename itself to Green–Left Front (ZLF), which was formalised in July 2023.

 Within Narodna, a dispute between its president Vuk Jeremić and vice-president Aleksić began in June 2023.
 Aleksić was eventually removed from the position of the party's executive board in July 2023; he then publicly acknowledged the conflict between him and Jeremić.
-Although a leadership election was scheduled for October 2023, Aleksić left Narodna and reconstituted the People's Movement of Serbia (NPS) in August 2023.
+Although a leadership election was scheduled for October 2023, Aleksić left Narodna and reformed NPS in August 2023.
 Four Narodna councillors also joined Aleksić's NPS and subsequently formed a group in the City Assembly of Belgrade.
 This decision left Narodna only with two councillors, ultimately losing its status as a group in the City Assembly of Belgrade.
 In September 2023, Dveri and SSZ formed a joint group which was formalised in October as the National Gathering.

 The Ujedinjeni group changed its name to Forward to Europe (PE) in July 2023.

 Election alliances

 Like for the parliamentary elections, opposition parties organising the Serbia Against Violence protests have discussed creating a joint electoral list for the Belgrade City Assembly election.
-Radomir Lazović and Dobrica Veselinović from ZLF have expressed their support for creating a joint electoral list; Veselinović, who participated in talks about forming a joint electoral list for the Belgrade City Assembly election, said that all organisers "think it is the best solution" (smatramo da je najbolje rešenje) to participate on a joint list.
+Radomir Lazović and Dobrica Veselinović from ZLF have expressed their support for creating a joint electoral list; Veselinović, who participated in talks about forming a joint electoral list for the Belgrade City Assembly election, said that all organisers "think it is the best solution" to participate on a joint list.
 Dragan Đilas, the president of SSP and former mayor of Belgrade, was also in favour of creating a joint list.
 The agreement between the parties was reached on 26 October, with Vladimir Obradović as their mayoral candidate.
 A day later, the coalition was formalised and presented to the public as Serbia Against Violence.